 ETERN, E3S Internship, provides a stipend for undergraduates of the Center's member institutions, UC Berkeley, MIT, and Stanford, as they undertake research projects with E3S faculty at their home institution.
 In addition, the program offers enrichment activities to develop the participants professionally and prepare them for graduate school. - Learn more.

-E3S REU: Summer Research Program for Juniors and Seniors
+E3S REU: Summer Research Internship for Juniors and Seniors

 material science, physics and chemistry research projects.
 They also have access to enrichment activities including seminars,

-field trips, as well as one-on-one advice regarding graduate school programs, the process to apply for fellowship,
+field trips, as well as advising on graduate school programs, the application process for fellowships,

 and a subsidized GRE prep course.
 The Fall after the completion of the E3S summer internship, participants are expected to continue